NURSING 7204 - Clinical Nursing Practice I

 Case 1 / Case study of a female inpatient who presents with a chest infection requiring medical management.
 Students will choose two fundamentals of care and develop a care plan describing the specific intervention required to meet these fundamental needs.

 Case 2 / A refugee woman who presents to a Migrant health centre with abdominal pain.
 Students are to explain how they would use the Fundamentals of care framework to engage with this woman and to understand why she is feeling anxious.
 Students will consider the importance of cultural safety and describe the strategies and or interventions they would implement to assist this woman to feel safe.

 Case 3 / An elderly man is in hospital after having suffered a right-sided CVA.
 He asks a student nurse for assistance to get back into bed but when they assist him he slips and falls on the floor.
 Students are to consider the assessment that should be performed prior to attending to any patient who they do not know well.
 Utilising the FOC framework they will discuss how they will engage with the patient and identify and address the potential safety issues for the patient and themselves.

 Assessment 4: Oral Structured Clinical Examination (OSCE)

-The OSCE is a formal conclusion to the semester to give students an opportunity to demonstrate the skills and knowledge they have acquired.
-The oral and practical exam is of 30 minutes duration and uses a structured approach to the assessment of clinical skills.
-Students will be observed by two staff as they move through a scenario and respond to questions designed to complement hands on skills with critical thinking.
+The OSCE is a formal conclusion to the semester to allow students to demonstrate the skills and knowledge they have acquired.
+The oral and practical exam is 30 minutes duration and uses a structured approach to the assessment of clinical skills.

 SubmissionUnless otherwise indicated all submission of assignments is to be through the assignments portal of MyUni.
 TurnItin will be used to check student assignments.
 Students MUST keep an electronic copy of all assignments submitted.